 Instead, focus on news and trends happening within your niche.
 If you step outside of your industry, make sure it makes sense to do so and results in content that your audience will find useful, interesting, or entertaining.

 Real-time marketing is a great way to engage with your audience and differentiate yourself from your competition.
 Utilizing web push, you can easily and quickly get your content in front of your audience.
+Social media also allows you to get creative and engage with your audience in a fun, meaningful way.
 This type of marketing isn’t easy to pull off, and requires some patience to wait for the right opportunity, but when done well, is something that will certainly pay off.

 Have you engaged in real-time marketing before?
-Let us know by commenting below or sending us an email.
+Let us know by sending us a message.